 We encountered no significant difficulties in dealing with management relating to the performance of the audit.
-Board of Directors Rossmoor Community Services District

 Uncorrected and Corrected Misstatements

 For purposes of this communication, professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that we believe are trivial, and communicate them to the appropriate level of management.
 Further, professional standards require us to also communicate the effect of uncorrected misstatements related to prior periods on the relevant classes of transactions, account balances or disclosures, and the financial statements as a whole and each applicable opinion unit.
 Management has corrected all identified misstatements.